Turning a low-conversion eCommerce platform into a revenue-driving retail channel

 DISCOVERY & STRATEGY

-From challenges to targeted design interventions
+From friction to focused design interventions

 PROJECT OBJECTIVE